paccloud/seafood-calculator/docs/README.md

 1. Clone the repository: `git clone <repository_url>`
 2. Install dependencies: `pnpm install`
-3. Run the development server: `pnpm dev`
+3. Run the development server: `pnpm dev`.
+If port 3000 is already in use, the server might run on a different port (e.g., 3001).
+Check the console output for the actual port number.

 ## Documentation